st3v3nmw/obsidian-spaced-repetition/docs/docs/en/flashcards/qanda-cards.md

     </div>

-These can also span over multiple lines as long as both sides "touch" the `?`:
+These can also span over multiple lines as long as both sides "touch" the `?`.
+To include blank lines, see the section below.